From Poincare Invariance to Gauge Theories: Yang-Mills and General Relativity: Free field equations

 Here, the operators $(S_{1 2})^A{}_B$, $ (\Pi_1 )^A{}_B$ and $ (\Pi_2 )^A{}_B$ defined as

 are the representations of the generators of the little group.
 Helicity $\lambda$ is the eigenvalue of the rotation generator $(S_{1 2})^A{}_B$.

-As is well known, for massless fields, the little group of the Poincaré group is $E (2)$, the group of translations and rotations in a two-dimensional Euclidean plane.
+As is well known, for massless fields, the little group of the Poincare group is $E (2)$, the group of translations and rotations in a two-dimensional Euclidean plane.
 Its generators, $S_{1 2}, \Pi_1$ and $\Pi_2$, satisfy the commutation relations: